 Accounts Payable/Receivable: while having a feature like this included in your freight broker software is helpful, it is not essential.
 When it comes down to it billing your customer and paying carriers comes down to keeping an accurate spreadsheet which will already be installed on your computer.

-Carrier Search/Load Post: you may see different freight broker software programs with a feature to help you find a carrier for your loads.
+Carrier Search/Load Post: you may see different broker software programs with a feature to help you find a carrier for your loads.
 However, all they are doing is pulling data from load boards.
 Why pay extra when you can use load boards like Truckloads to post your load and find carriers yourself?

-Selecting your freight broker software comes down to what you feel you really need for your freight business.
+Selecting your broker software comes down to what you feel you really need for your freight business.
 When it comes down to it you might not need much to get started, but choosing the right freight broker software can help can you maximize efficiency and increase potential profits.